Rello/audioplayer/README.md

 - Library scan and reset with command-line and browser
 - Specifying media folder (with exclude functionality)
 - Smart & Standard Playlists and playlist files
-- One Click Play from Files app
+- One Click Play in Files app
 - External cover support
 - Mobile view support
 - Favorites integration